 BERLIN EDUCATION ASSOCIATION SCHOLARSHIP

-ELIZABETH AND TOM BUTTERBRODT SCHOLARSHIPS
+THOMAS AND ELIZABETH BUTTERBRODT SCHOLARSHIPS

 Tom grew up in Beaver Dam and went on to attend the University of Wisconsin-Madison before joining the Marine Corps.
 Liz grew up right here in Berlin and attended Concordia University in Seward, Nebraska for two years before graduating from the University of Wisconsin-Madison in 1961.
 Tom began working at the Berlin Foundry in 1964 working in sales and other positions, eventually moving his way up to president of the company.
 The Butterbrodts purchased the foundry in 1986 developing it into a thriving business employing hundreds of people.

 Because of the many hard-working people who labored in the business and community, when the foundry was sold again in 1995, the Butterbrodts decided to give back to the community through the Berlin Community Scholarship Corporation.
 They chose this organization because Tom was a long time board member and vice president of BCSC and Liz is a BHS alum.
 At that time they established two annual scholarships, a $2,000 one awarded to a high school senior and a second $2,000 scholarship to be awarded a college student.
 They hope these scholarships help area students further their post secondary educations.